1969: NASCAR Gone Wild

 7. Richard Petty switched to Ford

 After a disappointing 1968 season – at least by his own lofty standards – Hall of Famer Richard Petty (2010) shocked the racing world by signing a one-year deal to drive a new, limited-edition Ford Torino Talladega for 1969.
 Petty’s defection would directly lead to the aero wars between Ford and Chrysler.
-Still, Petty won the first race of 1969, which was actually run in late 1968, in his trusty Plymouth.
+Still, Petty won the first race of 1969, which was run in late 1968, in his trusty Plymouth.

 6. Four New Tracks Opened